cfengine/documentation/reference/functions/none.markdown

 **Description:** Returns whether no element in `list` matches the regular expression `regex`.

-`list` can be a data container or a regular list.
+This is a [Collecting Functions][collecting function] so it can accept many types of data parameters.

 [%CFEngine_function_attributes(regex, list)%]